rtorrent-community/rtorrent-docs/docs/cmd-ref.rst

 ==================

-The reference chapter lists all relevant XMLRPC and ‘private’ commands of *rTorrent* with a short explanation.
+The reference chapter lists all relevant XMLRPC and ‘private’ commands provided by *rTorrent* with a short explanation.
-See :doc:`scripting` on how to use these commands.
+See the :doc:`scripting` on how to combine them into meaningful command sequences.

 **Use the search box** in the sidebar to find specific commands, or the :ref:`search`.